bentwheel/lgbtq-retirement-meps-analysis/README.md

 affordable and can be sustainably provided by the care delivery system.

-It is therefore reasonable to suspect that investigating differences in patient experiences between elderly LGBTQ+-identifying individuals and their non-LGBTQ+ elderly or non-elderly LGBTQ+ counterparts can give us better information about how the elderly LGBTQ+ population should plan and prepare for healthcare expenses in retirement.
+It is therefore reasonable to suspect that investigating differences in patient experiences between Medicare-aged LGBTQ+-identifying individuals and their non-LGBTQ+ Medicare-aged or non-Medicare-aged LGBTQ+ counterparts can give us better information about how the Medicare-aged LGBTQ+ population should plan and prepare for healthcare expenses in retirement.

 In order to carry out this preliminary investigation, I performed an analysis of the public use files (PUFs) made available by the [Medical